 Madeline ,mistress of Richard King, is also believed to haunt the tavern.
 She was allegedly stabbed to death by King’s wife.
 In June of 1994 reporter Sylvia Booth Hubbard stayed at the tavern.
 She claims to have seen the ghost of a woman she believes was Madeline.

 Members of the Smoke and Mirrors Paranormal group captured a crystal clear EVP at King’s Tavern.
-The short recording includes a childlike voice crying out “mommy…”.
-Click here to jump to the EVP segment on the Ghost Adventures episode.
+The short recording included a childlike voice crying out “mommy…”.

 What was even more disturbing was an EVP the group shared in the segment that focused on lead investigator John Bullard.
 The disembodied voice said Bullard’s son’s name, Mason, followed by a laugh.
 Bullard stated that he felt “heavy” and “depressed” when he returned home after the incident.